mothur/mothur.github.io/_wiki/installation.md

 #### HDF5

 Mothur uses the HDF5 library to read biom files in HDF5 format.
+These libraries are used by the biom.info command to read biom files in hdf5 format.
+It is not required.
 If you would like to use biom files in this format within mothur, you must install the HDF5 library and set the HDF5 flags.

     USEHDF5 ?= yes
     HDF5_LIBRARY_DIR ?= "\"/usr/local/hdf5/lib\""
     HDF5_INCLUDE_DIR ?= "\"/usr/local/hdf5/include\""

+#### GSL

+Mothur uses the GSL library to run the estimator.single command.
+It is not required.
+If you would like to use the estimator.single command, you must install the GSL library and set the GSL flags.

+    USEGSL ?= yes
+    GSL_LIBRARY_DIR ?= "\"/usr/local/gsl/lib\""
+    GSL_INCLUDE_DIR ?= "\"/usr/local/gsl/include\""

+    ifeq  ($$(strip $$(USEGSL)),yes)

+    LDFLAGS += -L $${GSL_LIBRARY_DIR}
+    LIBS += -lgsl -lgslcblas -lm
+    CXXFLAGS += -DUSE_GSL -I $${GSL_INCLUDE_DIR}

+    endif

 ### Mac OSX